gottacatchenall/ms_false_negatives/README.md

 $$L \sim  \text{BetaBinomial}(S^2-S+1,\mu\phi, 1-\mu\phi)$$

-where the MAP estimate of $(\mu, \phi)$ applied to Mangal data from [@MacDonald2020RevLin] is $(\mu=0.086, \phi=24.3)$.
+where the maximum _a posteriori_ (MAP) estimate of $(\mu, \phi)$ applied to Mangal data from [@MacDonald2020RevLin] is $(\mu=0.086, \phi=24.3)$.
 All simulations were done with 500 independent replicates of unique niche model networks per unique number of observations $n$.
 All analyses presented here are done in Julia v1.8 [@Bezanson2015JulFre] using both EcologicalNetworks.jl v0.5 and Mangal.jl v0.4 [@Banville2021ManJl] and are hosted on \href{https://github.com/gottacatchenall/ms_false_negatives/tree/main/src}{Github}).
-Note that the empirical data, for the reasons described above, very likely already contains many false negatives, we'll revisit this issue in the final section.
+Note that the empirical data, for the reasons described above, very likely already contains many false-negatives, we'll revisit this issue in the final section.

-From @fig:geometric(C) it is evident that the number of species considered in a study is inseparable from the false-negative rate in that study, and this effect should be taken into account when designing samples of ecological networks in the future.
+From @fig:geometric(C) it is evident that the number of species considered in a study is inseparable from the false-negative-rate in that study, and this effect should be taken into account when designing samples of ecological networks in the future.
 We see a similar qualitative pattern in  @fig:geometric(D) where the FNR drops off quickly as a function of observation effort, mediated by total